Plan Your Visit

 Biking the 9-mile paved loop through the canyon is a great way to see the sites and experience the canyon.
 The Wijiji, Casa Chiquita, and Kin Klizhin trails may also be biked.
 Inquire at the Visitor Center for free permits and directions.

-From May to October, tours, hikes, and evening programs are offered.
+From May to October, programs, hikes, and evening programs are offered.
 From April to October, the Chaco Night Sky Program presents astronomy programs, solar viewing, and telescope viewing of the spectacular dark night sky.
-Check the schedule at the Visitor Center or online.
+Check the schedule at the Visitor Center or call 505-786-7914 for more information.

 Did You Know?